ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * `[Language Models]/lm_feature_weights` - the number of features must be equal to the value of `lm::NUM_LM_FEATURES`, see [Project compile-time parameters](#project-compile-time-parameters).

 ####Server console####
-Once the server is started it is not run as a linux daemon but is a simple multi-threaded application that has its own interactive console allowing to manage some of the configuration file parameters and obtain some run-time information about the server.
+Once the server is started it is not run as a Linux daemon but is a simple multi-threaded application that has its own interactive console allowing to manage some of the configuration file parameters and obtain some run-time information about the server.
 The list of available server console commands is given in the listing below:

 ```
 $ bpbd-server -c ../data/default-1-3.000.000.cfg -d info2